UWSEDS-aut17/groupby/docs/data.md

 ### Google Calendar

-For each event, exported Google Calendar data includes the following (if population for a given event):
+For each event, exported Google Calendar data includes the following (if populated by the user for a given event):

 - Date of creation
 - Duration